ireneg/hge-lab/index.md

 # Human Genomics and Evolution group at SVI

 We study the ways in which natural selection and evolution have shaped humans, in order to understand how our species' past defines our present.

-We explore the ways in which natural selection and evolutionary change have shaped the human species (and, occasionally, other mammals too!).
-By combining the versatility of induced pluripotent stem cells with the power of functional genomics we address questions about the mechanisms of evolutionary adaptation in humans that are intractable by any other means.
+We are particularly interested in understanding both the causes and the consequences of differences in gene expression and regulation across human populations, and explore these questions through multiple complementary approaches, working with everything from human communities in the field to *in vitro* models in the laboratory.
+By combining the power of functional genomics with the versatility of induced pluripotent stem cells with we address questions about the mechanisms of evolutionary adaptation in humans that are intractable by any other means.

-We are part of the Melbourne Integrative Genomics unit and the School of BioSciences at the University of Melbourne, and have very strong connections to the Centre for Stem Cell Systems.
-We are also an affiliate member of Stem Cells Australia, a multi-institution, multi-disciplinary initiative to bring together Australia’s leading stem cell research groups.
+We are based at St Vincent's Institute of Medical Research, a biomedical research institute in Melbourne, Australia, and have strong links to the University of Melbourne's Schools of Medical, Dental and Health Sciences, and Biosciences.

 We are always looking for enthusiastic people to join the lab.
-If you are interested in pursuing an Masters or PhD degree with us, contact Irene and we’ll go from there.
+If you are interested in pursuing an Masters or PhD degree with us, or an undergrad in your final year, contact Irene and we’ll go from there.

 {% include section.html %}